microsoft/chat-copilot/webapi/README.md

 For example, the following code snippet shows how to create a custom hook that registers a skill called MySkill and passes it to AddKernelSetupHook:

 ```

 // Define a custom hook that registers MySkill with the kernel

 private static Task MyCustomSetupHook(IServiceProvider sp, IKernel kernel)
 {
 // Import the skill into the kernel with the name "MySkill"
 kernel.ImportSkill(new MySkill(), nameof(MySkill));

 // Perform any other setup actions on the kernel
 // ...
 }

 ```

 Then in the `AddSemanticKernelServices` method of `SemanticKernelExtensions.cs`, pass your hook into the `services.AddKernelSetupHook` call:

 ```

 internal static IServiceCollection AddSemanticKernelServices(this IServiceCollection services)
 {
 ...

 // Add any additional setup needed for the kernel.
 // Uncomment the following line and pass in your custom hook.
-   services.AddKernelSetupHook(MyCustomSetupHook);
+builder.Services.AddKernelSetupHook(MyCustomSetupHook);

 return services;
 }

 ```

 ### Add Custom Plugin Registration to the Planner's Kernel